karyeet/RGym/README.md

 ### Build Images
 The **build images** are only built with some compilers by default, the following are built:
-- clang 9,10,11,13,15
+- clang 9 - 15, 20
-- gcc 8,9,10,12
+- gcc 5 - 12

-You may add more in the [gcc compose](https://github.com/karyeet/RGym/blob/main/Docker/gcc-images.yml) or the [clang compose](https://github.com/karyeet/RGym/blob/main/Docker/clang-images.yml) and rerun `npm run build`.
+You may add more in the [gcc compose](https://github.com/karyeet/RGym/blob/main/Docker/gcc-images.yml) or the [clang compose](https://github.com/karyeet/RGym/blob/main/Docker/clang-images.yml) and run `sudo docker compose build`.

 The images can be used outside of RGym by overriding the entrypoint.
 Ex:

-`sudo docker run -it --rm --entrypoint=bash clang-10`
+`sudo docker run -it --rm --entrypoint=bash karyeet/rgym:clang-10`

 ### Compiler mapping
 Some .configs do not have the compiler listed, for convenience a [mapping](https://github.com/karyeet/RGym/blob/main/RCompose/compiler_mapping.json) is provided based off syzbot, along with a script to generate it based off .configs.
 The mapping can be used and generated (even without RGym running) using the `pick_compiler_version` function in [rcompose.py](https://github.com/karyeet/RGym/blob/3f1956c2cf04bf0b2b1ac356c38df560b3ae6925/RCompose/rcompose.py#L116)